Powerlearnproject/se-assignment-2-introduction-to-software-engineering-marywam/README.md

 Questions:
 Define Software Engineering:

+Answer: Software Engineering is the systematic application of  engineering principles,methods, and tools to the development and maintanance of high-quality software systems.
+It involves the design,development,testing, deployment, and maintance of software products.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):